MarcoBetti1/llmchess/README.md

 Troubleshooting
 - Ensure your chosen model in the JSON/CLI targets a Responses-capable model (e.g., gpt-4o-mini) and upgrade the SDK: pip install -U openai

+## Results
+**Work in progress**:
+`python -u scripts/summarize_results.py --root runs/prelim --sort-by avg_legal_rate`
+Should give stats on a bunch of tests in the provided folder.

+## Viewer
+**Work in progress**:
+First iteration of web app to view games is in inspect folder.
+Next, allow for visualizing multiple games at once to verify that each game is different, win conditions are met successfully.